 Legendary scenic drives, stunning, uncrowded beaches, and fabulous seafood restaurants: Monterey has something for everyone.
 If you love the outdoors and want to get up close to nature, then a day trip to Monterey is a must!

 Explore the charming town of Carmel-by-the-Sea.
 Nestled on the Monterey Peninsula, this tiny one-square-mile seaside village boasts fairytale cottages, charming art galleries, museums, and a library of the historic Carmel Mission.
-Wander along the Scenic Bluff Path from Carmel Beach to the Carmel River State Beach and try to spot whales.
+One of the coolest things to do in Carmel is to wander along the Scenic Bluff Path from Carmel Beach to Carmel River State Beach and try to spot whales.

-The historic district of Cannery Row is another Monterey gem.
+The historic district of Cannery Row is another top Monterey attraction.
 Once home to a busy sardine canning industry, Cannery Row’s abandoned cannery buildings now house restaurants, hotels, shops, and historic attractions.

 Wander around the bustling district and explore the historic sites.
 Shop for souvenirs and dine on fresh seafood at one of the many eateries.